 Raw vs. Washed Denim

 Okay, this is where the confusion usually starts.
 “Raw” is NOT the same as “unsanforized”.
 The term “raw” usually refers to the state of the denim when it’s received by the jean manufacturers.
 In other words, most companies start with bolts of raw, sanforized fabric from their suppliers.
-If the jeans are made with denim straight from the bolt and don’t undergo any additional treatments, they are normally referred to as “raw denim jeans”.
+If the jeans are made with denim straight from the bolt and they don’t undergo any additional treatments, they are normally referred to as “raw denim jeans”.
 But most manufacturers are going to wash the denim to soften it and treat it for different finishes and effects to create jeans that already have a “broken in” appearance.

 Denim in its purest form would be unsanforized and raw, which is also called “loomstate” fabric.
 Loomstate denim has basically been woven and … that’s it.
 Because the denim is in its most natural state, you can expect raw unsanforized jeans to be very stiff and dark in color when they’re new.
 And the dye will bleed (so try to avoid sitting on any light-colored furniture).
 They’ll also shrink up to 10% with their first washing.
 So getting the sizing right when you buy them is very important.
 You normally have to go up at least a size or two from your regular waist size with unsanforized denim.